 It typically involves receiving invoices, verifying the accuracy of the information on the invoices, resolving any discrepancies, and approving them for payment.

-Since the processes are time-consuming and complex, especially for larger logistics companies with a high volume of invoices, outsourcing can be a great strategy to optimize the workflow.
+Since the processes are time-consuming and complex, especially for larger logistics companies with high invoices, outsourcing can be a great strategy to optimize the workflow.

 BPOs will tap their pool of experienced providers to handle the invoicing process, from capturing invoice data to robust reporting systems.
 As skilled processors, they have systems in place to catch discrepancies and ensure the accuracy of the invoice.